annbgn/gomoku_server_client/readme.md

 where first letter should be lowercase and it stands for row and second letter schould be uppercase and stands for column

 // todo make case insensitive

-the field is 15x15 so last letter is oO

 if input is wrong, you'll be prompted to reinput